Magic Pillowcase Directions (Video Tutorial)

-This super easy DIY pillowcase is so fun!
-Learn how to sew a pillowcase with our video tutorial and written instructions.
+This super easy DIY pillowcase is so fun because it's the magical kind!
+Learn how to sew a pillowcase with our video tutorial and written directions.
+These magic pillowcase instructions are so easy to follow.
 It is the perfect fast and easy pillowcase pattern for you to make in under 15 minutes.

-This pattern is also a fantastic choice for charity, like Operation Christmas Child.
+This how to make a pillowcase with cuff video results in a pattern is also a fantastic choice for charity, like The 1 Million Pillowcase Challenge.

 Find more of our readers' favorite sewing patterns in our BRAND NEW eBook!
 It's filled with great projects for beginners and even a free quilt pattern.
 Get it here: Top 5 Favorite Free Sewing Patterns free eBook

+Once you learn how to sew a pillowcase in this way, your life will be forever changed!
 This DIY pillowcase is one of the easiest methods around.
-It is sometimes referred to as a rolled pillowcase pattern or a magic burrito pillowcase pattern.
+It is sometimes referred to as a rolled pillowcase pattern, magic burrito pillowcase pattern, or even just a magic pillowcase pattern.
 No matter what you call it, we can all agree that this is one of the fastest and fun DIY pillowcases ever!

 Follow along with the video above or read the instructions below to learn how to make your own pillowcase like this.

 3/4 of a yard of your main fabric choice

 1/4 of a yard for your cuff piece

 - Start with your fabrics measured and cut.
 Press your fabrics flat, making sure there are no creases.